 So, you're about to start studying for the bar exam.
-Since it's the holidays, you may find yourself surrounded by friends and family who aren't familiar with the exam itself.
+Since it's summer break, you may find yourself surrounded by friends and family who aren't familiar with the exam itself.

 Friends and family members who have no legal background may not understand that the bar exam isn't just a test.
 It's probably the biggest exam of your life, and it will occupy most of the waking hours you have over the following two months or more.